 Consider mold as an ever-present enemy.
 Humidity combined with heat creates a prime breeding ground for bacteria and mold.
 Things you didn’t know had a porous surface will sprout tiny mushrooms or green fuzz.
 Leather, wood, and vinyl all have short lifespans.
 Leave those things behind in the Land of Air Conditioning.

-Adjust to island time.
+Adjust to tropical island time.
 When you live on an island, opening hours are a suggestion rather than a rule.
 Your friends might show up to your party long after you’ve turned off the lights and gone to bed.
 Of course, it can be frustrating when you plan your day around a single appointment that never comes to fruition — but soon, you’ll be using it to your advantage.
 Running late?
 No worries, everyone else is too.

 Say goodbye to anonymity.
 Gone are the days where you could venture to the grocery store wearing without worrying about seeing anyone you know.
 When you live on an island, everyone seems to know everyone (or at least know of everyone).
 Your quick trip to the shops will result in no less than five small talk conversations, and a handful of others will likely honk at you as you walk in or out of your front door.
 Exemplify this tenfold if your skin color and body type does not match those of the locals, making you stand out even further.
 If your prone to bouts of loneliness, seeing familiar faces everywhere you go is quite the cure.